-This is a tip my boyfriend told me to do, thanks Luke!
-It’s so easy to get distracted at home; I’m always thinking about when the hoovering needs doing, if the kitchen needs cleaning or there’s clothes that need bringing in from the washing line.
+There are more distractions at home than in the office: I’m always thinking about when the hoovering needs doing, if the kitchen needs cleaning or there are clothes that need bringing in from the washing line.

-Instead of letting this distract you, write them down so you know you won’t forget about them, and you can Google search your favourite dogs after work.
+Instead of letting these things distract you, write them down so you know you won’t forget about them, and you can Google search your favourite dogs after work.

 8. Set up social chats as well as meetings

 When working from home you can really miss your colleagues.
-These are the people you spend eight hours a day with every day.
-Your colleagues help pick you up when you’re down, make you laugh when you want to cry and support you need help at work.
+These are the people you spend eight hours a day with, every day.
+Your colleagues help pick you up when you’re down, make you laugh when you want to cry and support you when you need help at work.

 Therefore, it’s important to have social time with your colleagues to replace the office chit-chat, outside of your regular ‘business’ meetings.
 Put something in the calendar with the person you usually have a laugh with, it could help remind you of the fun you’ll have when you’re back in the office.

 9. Reward yourself when you complete a task

 It can be really hard to knuckle down and focus on a task when you’re working from home.
-Give yourself rewards for completing big or small tasks, such as a brownie or leftover Easter chocolate, as a treat!
-As a result, having incentives to get the work done can give you that push to power through your to-do list (and eat all of the chocolate you want to).
+Therefore, give yourself rewards for completing big or small tasks.
+Having these incentives to get the work done can give you that push to power through your to-do list (and eat all of the chocolate you want to).

 10. Stick to your working hours

-If you finish your work day at 5pm, stop working at 5pm.
-I’ve stayed an hour over my finishing time while I’ve been working from home (only once or twice!) and would I have done that if I was in the office?
+If you finish your working day at 5pm, stop working at 5pm.
+I’ve stayed an hour over my finishing time while I’ve been working from home and would I have done that if I was in the office?
 Well maybe, but I’m doing it a lot more now.

 Know when to stop and let yourself have an evening.
-We’re being treated with some gorgeous weather this April; close your laptop and finish your working day with a nice walk to get some fresh air and exercise.
+Close your laptop and finish your working day with a nice walk to get some fresh air and exercise.